-RIHL shares as collateral, each participating subsidiary and joint venture must maintain additional unpledged RIHL shares that have a net asset value at least equal to 15% of its facility usage, and RIHL shares having an aggregate net asset value equal to at least 15% of the net asset value of all outstanding RIHL shares must remain unencumbered.
+RIHL shares as collateral, each participating subsidiary and joint venture must maintain additional unpledged RIHL shares that have a net asset value of all outstanding RIHL shares must remain unencumbered.
 In the case of a default under the facility, or in other circumstances in which the rights of our lenders to collect on their collateral may be impaired, the lenders may exercise certain remedies under the facility agreement, in accordance with and subject to its terms, including redemption of pledged shares and conversion of the collateral into cash or eligible marketable securities.
 The redemption of shares by the collateral agent takes priority over any pending redemption of unpledged shares by us or other holders.
 On April 27, 2007, the reimbursement agreement was amended and restated to, among other things: (i) extend the term of the agreement to April 27, 2010; (ii) change the total commitment thereunder from \$1.725 billion to \$1.4 billion; (iii) provide for the potential increase of the total commitment to up to \$1.8 billion if certain conditions are met; and (iv) increase the minimum net worth requirement with respect to DaVinci by \$150.0 million to \$300.0 million.
-At February 11, 2009, we had \$1,019.1 million of letters of credit with effective dates on or before December 31, 2008 outstanding under the facility and total letters of credit outstanding under all facilities of \$1,024.1 million.
+At February 11, 2009, we had \$1,019.1 million of letters of credit with effective dates on or before December 31, 2008 outstanding under all facilities of \$1,024.1 million.